DevoInc/pCraft/doc/scenario.md

 The obvious question here is "But where IS my domain I do a DNS Connection to?", well, in this specific case, it has been passed as a paramater coming from the previous plugin, as the "domain" variable.

+The list of all availables variables to be used across different plugins is available in the [pcraft Taxonomy][taxonomy].

+[taxonomy]: taxonomy.md